-Is an idea entitled to Copyrights?
+Is an idea entitled to Copyrights ?
+Copyright law in india

 Copyright is a legal right (provided by the law) which grants the creator of an original work the exclusive rights to determine the conditions under which his work shall be used by others.
 It protects and rewards creativity by ensuring certain minimum safeguards of the rights of creators over their creations.
 Copyright is usually provided for a limited time.
 The Copyright Act 1957 (amended by The Copyright Amendment Act, 2012) governs the subject of copyright law in India.

 Section 13 of the Copyright Act provides the classes of works in which copyright subsists, i.e.

 (a) Original literary, dramatic, musical and artistic works;

 These rights are exclusive but not absolute and are limited by various limitations and exceptions.
 One such limitation is that Copyright protects the original expression of an idea and not the idea itself.
 Ideas are not protected by Patents either.

 Ideas are without any doubt the first step towards any creation.
 If it wasn’t for an idea, nothing new would be created.
 Ideas are very critical and valuable part of a creation.
 But these mere ideas are not monetarily valuable.
 If creating was as easy as coming up with an idea, everyone would be a rich artist.
 The idea is the raw material for the production of a new creation.
 The idea behind two different creation could be the same.